ORIGINAL DUTCH TEXT WITH AN ENGLISH TRANSLATION

 The instructions, most probably drawn up by Governor Tulbagh himself, laid considerable emphasis on the importance of scientific accuracy. “… a mere description of the countries, peoples and all other incidental matters would not lead to much progress without any good geographical and astronomical observation also being made…”.
 To this end, the typical military personnel of the expedition was augmented by Carl Haupt, tasked to keep a journal, a surveyor, a cartographer, as well as an official, tasked with taking astronomical and compass readings.

 Wentzel’s map of Beutler’s Journey in 1752.

-By 1752, the Dutch colony at the Cape extended no further than Mossel Bay.
-The lands beyond were officially unknown, entered only by illegal hunting and trading parties which had every reason to keep their activities secret.
+The lands beyond Mossel Bay were officially unknown, entered only by illegal hunting and trading parties which had every reason to keep their activities secret.
 The expedition penetrated beyond the Kei River as far as the present-day Butterworth, before turning back frustrated, but it took more than fifty years before the next Cape traveller ventured even that far.